Portfolio

 Finished Design

-Adometry's Attribute tool allows its customers to view online advertising analytics in many different ways.
+Adometry's Attribute tool allows its customers to view online advertising analytics in many ways.
 The tool allows the user to sort, filter, and drill down into the data sets, as well as see graphical summaries of the data.
 I worked with Adometry's team of math scientists to determine what types of data the customer wanted to see and how they wanted to manipulate it.
 Shown here are mock-ups of the finished interface.